noec764/erpnext/docs/dooks/human-resources/recruitment/job-opening.md

 <img class="screenshot" alt="Job Opening" src="../assets/job-opening.png">

-Dooks allows to plan your recruitment at a group company level.
+Dokie allows to plan your recruitment at a group company level.
 The number of Job Openings you can create for a Designation is restricted according to the Vacancies planned by the Staffing Plan defined for the company or one of it's parent group companies in the hierarchy.
-To understand how you can do configure this, check [Staffing Plan](/dooks/human-resources/setup/staffing-plan.md)
+To understand how you can do configure this, check [Staffing Plan](/dokie/human-resources/setup/staffing-plan.md)

 {next}